I Violated My Probation in Texas. Am I Going to Jail?

 What is a Motion to Revoke?

 If a person is on straight probation, and the probation officer believes that the probationer has violated conditions of probation, the motion that the probation officers files with the court through the prosecutor is called a “Motion to Revoke.”
 This brings the allegations of the violations to the attention of the court.
-Once a motion is presented to the judge, a warrant will be issued to arrest the probationer and place them in custody for a resolution of the matters alleged in the Motion to Revoke.
+Once a motion is presented to the judge, a warrant will be issued to arrest the probationer and place them in custody for a resolution of the matter.

 What is a Motion to Adjudicate?

-If a person is on deferred adjudication and the probation officer believes the probationer has violated a condition of deferred adjudication, the probation officer through the prosecutor will file a “Motion to Adjudicate.”
+If a person is on deferred adjudication and the probation officer believes the probationer has violated a condition of deferred adjudication, the probation officer will file a “Motion to Adjudicate” through the prosecutor.
 This motion is necessary because a person placed on deferred adjudication was never adjudicated guilty for the offense.
 In other words, at the time of the plea, the judge set aside any finding of guilt.
-The Motion to Adjudicate asks the court to now find the person guilty based on violations of the conditions of deferred adjudication and then determines what punishment is appropriate.
+The Motion to Adjudicate asks the court to now find the person guilty based on violations of the conditions of deferred adjudication and determine what punishment is appropriate.
 For this reason, these are typically bifurcated hearings where the violations are first established and ruled upon and then the court hears testimony on punishment.